ricounet67/ownCloudOSX/README.md

 #ownCloud & Nginx on OS X El Capitan

-OwnCloud is the ultimate tool for people that want to host their own cloud storage service, according to documentation it's better to run it on linux-based systems, although i have it running on my macmini for a few time now and haven't had any issues yet.
+OwnCloud is the ultimate tool for people that want to host their own cloud storage service, according to documentation it's better to run it on linux-based systems, although i have it running on my Macmini for a few time now and haven't had any issues yet.

 This tutorial gathers information from various sources that helped to have running ownCloud on OS X El Capitan (v10.11.5), and will help you to serve your cloud service and access it from anywhere by typing your domain in any browser.